 The history of Chesapeake & Ohio Railroad in Central Ohio is two separate epic tales.
 The more familiar story is that of the Hocking Valley Railroad (HVRR), a local company critical to the growth of Columbus and its surrounding region in the 19th Century.
 The other is that of the Chesapeake & Ohio (C&O), a 235-year-old enterprise of national political and economic prominence, comprised of some 150 acquired railroads, controlled at key moments by a number of the most iconic and most mercurial figures in American railroad lore.
 The destinies of these vastly different entities were intertwined by merger a century ago.
-Their continuing success has led to C&O progeny CSX Corporation rising to the pinnacle of the industry, having absorbed many of the rail lines described in Parts I through III of these articles.
-The Pennsylvania, New York Central and Baltimore & Ohio now legally exist only in historical corporate minute books, and their stock symbols no longer trade on any exchange.
-Their Tuscan Red, Century Green and Bando
+Their continuing success has led to C&O progeny CSX Corporation rising to the pinnacle of the industry, having absorbed much of the railroad giants described in Parts I through III of these articles.
+The Pennsylvania, New York Central and Baltimore & Ohio now legally exist only in historical corporate minute books.
+PRR, NYC and B&O stock symbols no longer trade on any exchange.
+Their Tuscan Red, Century

-Blue liveries have given way to Cyan-Blue and "CSX Yellow" over some 2,500 miles of Ohio rail right-of-way, the remnants of their fallen and fragmented empires taken up by C&O.
+Green and Bando Blue liveries have given way to Cyan-Blue and "CSX Yellow" over some 2,500 miles of Ohio rail right-of-way, the remnants of their fragmented empires taken up by C&O.